laminas/laminas-validator/docs/book/v3/validators/isbn.md

 }
 ```

-This will validate any ISBN-10 and ISBN-13 without separator.
+This will validate any ISBN-10 or ISBN-13 with or without separators.

 ## Setting an explicit ISBN validation type